digitatorin/auto-research/architecture/minimum_viable_product.md

 The mvp should be so simple as it should be.
 There are so many alternatives.
 In my idea, The minimum viable product is as follows

+## Overview

+Just listing out in terms of the overall service, what are the minimum set of features that would provide a product which people can use.

+* Customer can request a ride from their current location.
+* Service provider can accept a ride request.
+* If a customer is not matched with a service provider then perhaps they can offer a bonus or incentive - an auto-surge price in a sense.
+That bonus is broadcast to the service providers.
+* Server admins should be able to register service providers and be able to administer the account, suspend, activate etc.
+* Once a ride has ended a customer should be able to rate the service provider, and the service provider should be able to rate the customer.

+### Misc

+Other features which would be nice to have:

+* Customer can view histories of past rides.
+* Customer can favorite service providers.

 ## Server
 Backend server should be capable of recieving a request with current location from end user.
 Response of the request is list of auto rickshaws around current location.